-Under a general licence, there is an extensive range of pigeon removal methods available.
+Under a general licence, there is an extensive range of methods to keep them away.
 For example, GL41 and GL42 allow license holders to capture and kill pigeons and their eggs and remove, damage or destroy pigeon nests.
 However, don’t forget, harmless methods must have been tried and failed before using extermination.
 Furthermore, legally, you must obtain a license to lethally get rid of pigeons; breaking the law could land you an unlimited fine or even a six-month prison sentence.

 - Walk-in multi-catch cage trap